mattiashem/games.robots.beer/README.md

 ## Docker version
 For counter strike 1.6 Is from "LINK here" then i added some more stuff to fit kubernetes here is the repo "LINK"

-Counter strike go i have not played before but used the docker image from "LINK"
+Counter strike go i have not played before but used the docker image from https://github.com/mattiashem/counter-strike-docker